camunda/camunda/backend/TESTING.md

 This project has integration tests implemented that rely on following facts:

-* tomcat is with engine, engine-rest and engine-purge modules is started and is listening to port 8080 for HTTP requests
+* tomcat is with engine, engine-rest and engine-it-plugin modules is started and is listening to port 8080 for HTTP requests
 * elasticsearch is started and is listening to port 9300 for TCP connections, as well as as port 9200 for HTTP connections